Dioptas/Dioptas/Documentation/calibration.rst

     image of the mask can be made transparent to be able to "look behind"

 *Peaksearch algorithm:*
-    The algorithm used for searching peaks.
+    The algorithm used for searching peaks on the ring.
 The standard algorithm is "Massif" although "Blob" detection may give better results in some cases.

 *Delta 2th:*